Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	5. Apologia:  While these are NEVER entirely liberating, because there's always someone who LOSES liberty, they're liberating on average for most of the people... in regulated economies.
 Specifically.
 	6. Apologia:  These make feudal economies work much better... by the standards of feudal lords and vassals, etc.  They're an essential "technology" for feudalism itself (ick).
 	7. Downside analysis:  I'm pretty sure these are usually stressful.
 Many of the atrocities in history have been linked to attempts to do this stuff.
 The good outcomes here take a long time to bear fruit, and may not arise within the scope of the game itself.
+	8. Categorization:  I'm pinning an ecological categorization note to this.
+I don't think land reform programs are reliably environmentalist, but to me they indicate governments that care at least a little about, y'know, *land value*.
-	8. Bureaucratic waste analysis:  Half-literal, half-burnout.
+	9. Bureaucratic waste analysis:  Half-literal, half-burnout.
 These things turn local economies upside down at the behest of galactic authorities.
 There's a literal land management bureaucracy that has to be built, and then there's a local sense of severe disruption from their operation.
-	9. Liberation rating:  2/5, +2 in regulated economies, -1 in feudal economies
+	10. Liberation rating:  2/5, +2 in regulated economies, -1 in feudal economies
-	10. Protection rating:  2/5, +2 in feudal economies
+	11. Protection rating:  2/5, +2 in feudal economies
-	11. Siphon quality:  3/5
+	12. Siphon quality:  3/5
-	12. Technological smoothness:  4/5
+	13. Technological smoothness:  4/5
-	13. Technological extremophilia:  3/5
+	14. Technological extremophilia:  3/5
-	14. Stress/boredom rating:  4/5 (Stressful)
+	15. Stress/boredom rating:  4/5 (Stressful)
-	15. Me-points:  0/3
+	16. Me-points:  0/3
-	16. Special categories:  Galactic politics, Nightmare
+	17. Special categories:  Galactic politics, Ecological, Nightmare
-	17. Conversion potential:  Unknown
+	18. Conversion potential:  Unknown
 79. Right to Competence
 	1. Challenge cured:
 		1. Challenge cure interpretation: